 Representation of example input ( Mi-1, Ti ) and output ( tTi, Mi ) 2D point clouds:

-The SLAMICP library is based on the LIBICP (LIBrary for Iterative Closest Point fitting) which is a cross-platfrom C++ library with MATLAB wrappers for fitting 2d or 3d point clouds with respect to each other.
+The SLAMICP library is based on LIBICP (LIBrary for Iterative Closest Point fitting) which is a cross-platfrom C++ library with MATLAB wrappers for fitting 2d or 3d point clouds with respect to each other.
 Currently it implements the SVD-based point-to-point algorithm as well as the linearized point-to-plane algorithm.
 It also supports outlier rejection and is accelerated by the use of k-d trees as well as a coarse matching stage using only a subset of all points.

 The SLAMICP function computes the transformation (Pi) that aligns the input point cloud (Ti) with a reference point cloud (M).